-The Port is a Special Purpose Municipal Government, created in 1926 under provision of the Revised Code of Washington (RCW Title 53).
+The Port is a Special Purpose Municipal Government, created in 1926 under Title 53 of the Revised Code of Washington.
 The Port is independent from other local or state governments and has geographic boundaries that consist of Fidalgo, Guemes, Cypress, Sinclair, and other neighboring islands, and a small strip of land bordering Padilla Bay up to and including Samish Island.
 The Port's primary mission is the fostering of economic development via job creation and maintenance of family wage jobs, while protecting the quality of life, needs, and desires for the citizens of the district.

 Five elected Commissioners, elected to four-year terms, serve as the governing body of the Port.
 The Board of Commissioners appoints an Executive Director to manage Port operations, and a Port Auditor (currently the Director of Finance and Administration) to manage the Port's finances.
+The Port currently operates with a total of 38 full-time staff and increases its labor force by over 20 people during the summer season to provide service to Marina customers and maintain Port facilities.

 Operating revenues are generated from four primary business areas: Airport, Marina, Marine Terminal and Properties.
 The Anacortes Airport, located 2 miles west of downtown Anacortes, serves as a vital link for postal, commercial, recreational and passenger services, primarily to the San Juan Islands.
-Classified General Aviation by the Federal Aviation Administration (FAA) provided it is a public-use airport that has fewer than 2,500 passenger boardings per year, the Airport is strategically located for emergency services in the case of natural disasters in and around the surrounding areas.
+Classified as General Aviation by the Federal Aviation Administration (FAA) because it is a public-use airport that has fewer than 2,500 passenger boardings per year, the Airport is strategically located for emergency services in the case of natural disasters in the surrounding areas.
 Building and property leases, hangar rentals, and fuel sales comprise the majority of Airport revenues.
-The Airport is the smallest of the Port's operating areas, providing about 4% of the Port's total operating revenues in 2023.
+The Airport is the smallest of the Port's operating areas, providing about 4% of the Port's total operating revenues in 2024.

-Located in Fidalgo Bay and containing nearly 1,000 boat slips, Cap Sante Marina is one of the Northwest's premier boating destinations as well as home to many local commercial fishermen, tour companies, yacht brokerage firms, and other commercial marine businesses.
+Located in Fidalgo Bay and containing nearly 1,000 boat slips, Cap Sante Marina is one of the Northwest's premier boating destinations as well as home to many local and tribal commercial fishermen, tour companies, yacht brokerage firms, and other commercial marine businesses.
 Proximity to the downtown corridor, exemplary customer service, competitive fuel pricing, and quality amenities result in thousands of visiting boaters throughout the year.
-Moorage and fuel sales comprise over 92% of the Marina's total revenues.
-Other Marina activity results from its trailer boat launch and RV Park, which is under redevelopment and expected to re-open in June of 2024.
-The Marina currently generates the largest gross revenue for the Port, providing 55% of the operating revenue in 2023.
-The Port currently operates with a total of 38 full-time staff and will increase its labor force by over 20 people during the summer season to provide service to Marina customers and maintain Port facilities.
+Moorage and fuel sales comprise 91% of Marina revenues.
+Other Marina activity results from its trailer boat launch and RV Park, which was reopened in June 2024 after a significant redevelopment.
+The Marina currently generates the largest gross revenue for the Port, providing 58% of the operating revenue in 2024.